Ultra Brasil

 Ultra Brasil is an outdoor electronic music festival that is a part of Ultra Music Festival's worldwide expansion, which has now spread to twenty countries.
-Ultra Brasil debuted in November 2008 in São Paulo and Belo Horizonte, Brasil.
+Ultra Brasil debuted in November 2008 in São Paulo and Belo Horizonte, Brazil.
 In 2016, Ultra Brasil took place at the Sambodromo in Rio de Janeiro, Brasil during 14–15 October 2016.
 The 2017 edition of Ultra Brasil has been announced to take place at the Sambodromo in Rio de Janeiro during 12–14 October 2017.

 History

 2008

 The inaugural edition of Ultra Brasil took place in two locations—Belo Horizonte and São Paulo, Brasil during 1–2 November 2008.
 Approximately 17,500 fans attended Ultra's first worldwide event in Brasil.
 The event in Belo Horizonte took place at the Centro De Convençoes Risoleta Neves and lasted for over twelve hours, from day to night.
 The event in São Paulo took place at the Anzu Club, and lasted for about twenty-three hours, from night to day.
 Ultra Brasil 2008 featured the likes of Carl Cox, Erick Morillo, Booka Shade, Fedde Le Grand, Benny Benassi, Victor Calderone, Yves Larock, Tocadisco, Crossover, and Brazilian artists like Ferris, Leo Janiero, Rodrigo Vieira, Marcos Carnaval, and Luca Di Napoli.